Veslyquix/SRR_FEGBA/Readme.md

 Gareth portrait by Nickt, Stitch
 Meg portrait by Nickt, Stitch
 Volug portrait by Nickt, Stitch
 Black Knight portrait by Garytop
+Skrimir portrait by Quotedotlass
+Sigrun portrait by Nickt, Stitch
+Sephiran portrait by Nickt, Stitch
+Seliph portrait by Melia
+Sanaki portrait by MeatOfJustice
+Renning portrait by Nickt, Stitch
+Oliver portrait by Nickt, Stitch
+Nealuchi portrait by Nickt, Stitch
+Hermina portrait by Melia

 // fe13